search

 What are swap points?

 Swap points, also known as "interest rate differentials," refer to the interest rate differential that arises in FX trading involving currencies from two countries with different policy interest rates.
 By selling a low-interest-rate currency and buying a high-interest-rate currency, you receive the interest rate differential as swap points; conversely, you pay it in the opposite scenario.
-Swap points accrue daily while a position is held.
+Swap points accrue daily as long as the position is held.

 You can capitalize on short-term trends while engaging in long-term trading

-With Exness, you can trade in a way that allows you to target long-term gains in one direction while also capitalizing on short-term trends that move in the opposite direction.
+With Exness, you can aim for long-term gains in a single direction while also capitalizing on short-term trends that move in the opposite direction.
 Foreign exchange markets form long-term trends while fluctuating up and down.
-While waiting for prices to rise over a period of several weeks to several months, trends moving in the opposite direction may emerge over shorter periods of a few hours to a few days.
+While waiting for prices to rise over a period of several weeks to several months, short-term trends in the opposite direction may emerge over a period of a few hours to a few days.

-If you open a position opposite to your existing one to capitalize on this short-term trend, it constitutes a hedging trade; therefore, with brokers that prohibit hedging, you would have to pass up such opportunities.
-However, Exness officially allows hedging and has no specific restrictions on it, so you can pursue long-term capital gains while also generating short-term profits through scalping and day trading.
+If you open a position in the opposite direction of your existing position to capitalize on this short-term trend, it constitutes a hedged trade.
+With brokers that prohibit hedged trading, you would have to pass up such opportunities.
+However, Exness officially allows hedged trading and has no specific restrictions on it, so you can pursue long-term capital gains while also generating short-term profits through scalping and day trading.

 長期トレードの両建て活用 長期トレードの両建て活用

 There are also some drawbacks to hedging with Exness.
-Please review these in advance before using hedging strategies.
+Please review these in advance before using hedging.

 Transaction costs are doubled